 Join our team of skilled problem-solvers

-Investigators are often the first person a consumer will speak to when they contact us.
-People contact us because they have a complaint about a financial business, and they're unhappy with the business's response.
-So you’ll draw on your analytical skills, your training and the expertise and knowledge of those around you to understand what's happened to cause the complaint and what needs to happen next to put it right.
+People contact us because they have a complaint about a financial business, and they're unhappy with the business’s response.
+So you’ll draw on your analytical skills, your training and the expertise and knowledge of those around you to understand what's happened to cause the complaint.
+You'll then clearly set out what needs to happen next to put things right.

-We're looking for more investigators to join us to help our customers - both the consumers who contact us and the businesses we look at complaints about.
 You’ll need to be able to build trust, manage expectations and explain your thinking.
-You’ll do this both in writing and over the phone.
-You’ll actively manage your own caseload to reach set objectives.
-You’ll become part of a team of 5 to 10 investigators, reporting to an ombudsman manager who'll help and support you in your role.
+You’ll do this both in writing and over the phone, communicating with empathy.
+You’ll manage your own caseload to reach set objectives.

 If this sounds like you, then read on to find out more about our work, what we offer, and how to apply.